sriharim2808/Dockerfiles/COPY/README.md

 # COPY
-COPY instruction is used  copy the files from local to container.
+COPY instruction is used  copy the files from local to docker image.